lingeringwillx/sims2py/README.md

 ### Getting Started
 **Requirements:** Requires Windows and Python 3.2 or higher.

-**Installation:** Download the build and place it in a folder.
+**Installation:** Download the build and place it in a folder named 'dbpf'.
 Outside the folder, create a python file and write `import dbpf` to import the library.

 **Compilation:**
-If you want to compile the C library yourself, you will need *Mingw-w64* to be installed in your system.
+If you want to compile the C library yourself, you will need Mingw-w64 to be installed in your system.

 To compile the library, run the compile.bat file.